papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 ### SCP files into K8s VMs

 At times you may need to transfer some files to the K8s nodes that are managed by BOSH.
 This can be achieved similar to the BOSH CLI ssh command.
-Execute the foll
+Execute the following command to

+> `bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc scp .bash_history master/38ed427f-2998-4de0-8906-50e0accb8ae1:/tmp`

+This

 ### View tasks and logs